sfreisthler/Sadie-Freisthler-portfolio/GlitchForge/readme.md

 and allow customers to buy pieces on the spot.
 Users are shown example images that are representative of the art they are buying.
 However, when they buy a piece, a one of a kind work is generated from the code and images the artist provides.

-While most of the code I wrote is private, **ondemand_collections.py** is an example of some of the code I worked on.
+While most of the code I wrote is private, **ondemand_collections.py** is an example of code I worked on.
 This is a contract that governs collections on the tezos blockchain.
 Among many other things, it has the functionality to create a collection, delete a collection, and update a collection.